-- 1. Read all safety instructions at the beginning of manual. - 2.
-Clean the unit, removing dirt and dust, particularly the engine cooling air inlet, carburetor and air cleaner. - 3.
+- 1. Read safety information at the beginning of manual. - Clean the machine, removing dirt and dust, particularly the engine cooling air inlet, carburetor and air cleaner. - 3.
 Check the air filter for dirt and dust.
-If air filter is dirty, replace air filter with a new one as required. - 4.
+If air filter is dirty, replace air filter with a new one. - 4.
 Check carburetor for external dirt and dust.
 Clean with dry compressed air. - 5.
 Check fastening nuts and bolts for tightness.